Skip to content

 Extended Day Program

-The overnight program is designed for students grades 3 through 8 and consists of two days of age-appropriate activities, which typically run from 10:00 AM to 8:00 PM (Day 1) and 8:00 AM to 12:00 PM (Day 2).
+The overnight program is designed for students grades 4 through 12 and consists of two to four days of age-appropriate activities.
+Students arrive at 10:00 AM on day 1 and depart at 12:00 PM on the last day of the adventure.

 Day & Overnight Program Activities